Management5Exceptions/ProjectManagement/README.md

    }
 ```

-3. Check Ad availablity and show the Ad.
+3. Check Ad availablity and show the Ad.<br>
 For better performance and check the availability of ads you can `canShowAd()` function.
 ```swift
 if  InterstitialViewController.canShowAd(){